flight0/turtle-vue-admin-template/README.md

 # turtle-vue-admin-template

-turtle-vue-admin-template is a free admin template based Vue adn Tailwind CSS, other excellent libraries are also introduced, such as Vue-Router, Pina...
+Free admin template based Vue adn Tailwind CSS, other excellent libraries are also introduced, such as Vue-Router, Pina...

 ## Quick Start